March 3, 2012

 Reaching Squaretop’s summit plateau

-Once the gentlemen began their descent, I examined the tall summit boulder, looking for the easiest way up.
-Squeezing through Manzanita, I circumnavigated the boulder, deciding that the west side would be easiest.
-I returned to the east side of the boulder and flaked out my 30 meter rope, then re-coiled most of it in my hand before tossing it over, making a good throw on the first try.
+I examined the tall summit block, looking for the easiest way up.
+Squeezing through Manzanita I circumnavigated the boulder, deciding that the west side would be easiest.
+I returned to the east side of the boulder and flaked out my 30 meter rope, then re-coiled most of it in my hand before tossing it over.
+A perfect good throw on the first try.
 I double checked Christian’s harness and belay setup before heading back to the west side of the boulder and tying in.
-The initial moves were challenging, with thin finger holds and steep smearing for the feet, but it quickly became an easy class 3 slab.
-I took a minute on top before I asked Christian to lower me, and we switched places.
-Christian surmounted the boulder a few minutes later and I unclipped to walk back and get a few photos of him, before lowering him down as he had me.
-After that bit of excitement, we ate a snack and read through the register, populated almost entirely by recognizable names.
-I snapped a few more pictures, attempting to preserve the views of El Toro, Rabbit Peak, and the rest of the Santa Rosa Mountains, a sliver of the Salton Sea, and Mt.
-Collins, just to name a few.
+The initial moves were challenging, thin finger holds and steep smearing for the feet but it soon eased to an easy class 3 slab.
+I took a minute on top before I asked Christian to lower me and we switched places.
+Christian surmounted the boulder a few minutes later and I unclipped to walk back and get a few photos of him.
+He commented at how much the view had improved just getting onto the summit block, then I lowered him down as he had me.
+After the excitement we ate a snack and read through the register, populated almost entirely by recognizable names.
+I snapped a few more pictures, attempting to preserve the views of El Toro, Rabbit Peak, the rest of the Santa Rosa Mountains, a sliver of the Salton Sea, and Mt.
+Collins.

 Squaretop13